122 mm gun M1931 (A-19): Development history

 From the late 1920s the Red Army sought to upgrade its First World War era artillery pieces.
 In January 1927 the Main Artillery Directorate (GRAU) initiated development of a new 122 mm gun for corps artillery.
-The development was initially entrusted to GRAU design bureau (led by F. F. Lender until its death in September 1927), and from June 1929 - to the design bureau of All-Union Ordnance Trust, with assistance from GRAU designers.
+The development was initially entrusted to the GRAU design bureau (led by F. F. Lender until his death in September 1927), and from June 1929 – to the design bureau of the All-Union Ordnance Trust, with assistance from GRAU designers.

 On 17 June 1929 a prototype, along with technological documentation, was ordered from Motovilikha Plants.
-It underwent trials starting in October 1931, with two barrels of different construction, both fitted with muzzle brake.
+It underwent trials starting in October 1931, with two barrels of different construction, both fitted with a muzzle brake.
 In May 1932 the gun was sent for improvements to the No 38 Plant, and it received that plant's designation A-19.
 In 1933, three more prototypes were ordered from the Barrikady Plant in Stalingrad and were completed in March 1935.
 The gun reached trials again in November 1935.
-After successfully completing the trials, it was adopted by RKKA on 13 March 1936 as 122 mm corps gun M1931 (A-19).
+After successfully completing the trials, it was adopted by the RKKA on 13 March 1936 as 122 mm corps gun M1931 (A-19).

 Production history

 The M1931 was in production from 1935 to 1939.
 It was gradually improved until 1937, therefor, late production pieces differ from the early production ones.
-In 1939, the gun was replaced in production by an improved variant, M1931/37, which combined barrel of the M1931 with the carriage of the 152 mm howitzer-gun M1937 (ML-20).
-The exact number of pieces manufactured is not known; estimations are 450-500 pieces.
+In 1939, the gun was replaced in production by an improved variant, M1931/37, which combined the barrel of the M1931 with the carriage of the 152 mm howitzer-gun M1937 (ML-20).
+The exact number of pieces manufactured is not known; estimations are 450–500 pieces.